Lloyd Loar: History

 Loar worked for Gibson from 1919 to 1924.
 His contributions include building the instrument top with F-shaped holes, like a violin; introducing a longer neck, thus moving the bridge closer to the center of the body; and floating the fingerboard over the top, a change from prior Gibson instruments that had fingerboards fused to the top.
 He also pioneered the use of the Virzi Tone Producer, a spruce disc suspended from the instrument top that acts as a supplemental soundboard.

+It is not entirely clear why Loar was no longer employed by Gibson after 1924, although it may have had something to do with the 1923 departure of the man who hired Loar, Lewis Williams.
+As Vintage Guitar Magazine reported in a 2019 retrospective: "A great deal of speculation surrounds Lloyd’s departure from Gibson in December, 1924.
+There is nothing in the minutes from meetings of the board of directors to indicate strong disagreement.
+In fact, over his five years with the company, Loar is hardly mentioned.
+Evidence suggests he left quietly, and nobody really cared.
+Williams’ departure was followed by the hiring of Harry Ferris as general manager in 1923.
+He was fired in ’24.
+At the time, the company was dedicating more resources to banjo production, so the value of Loar’s presence ended with Williams.
+Loar’s attitude may have soured or he simply saw no reason to remain with Gibson."

 According to A. R. Duchossoir, Loar designed experimental electric instruments while at Gibson.
 Loar's views on the importance of the development of electric instruments were supported by Lewis A Williams, one of the founders and major stockholders of Gibson as well as its secretary and general manager.